Guide: How to SHRINK Shrinkles

 Step 2: Using the Shrinkles pencils included in the pack, colour in your Shrinkle drawings.

 Step 3: Cut around your Shrinkle drawings with a pair of scissors.
+(If you are working with younger children, you may wish to cut the Shrinkles out before colouring, to avoid smudging).

 Step 4: If you are making keyrings, use a hole punch to make a hole no less than 7mm from the edge of the drawing.